Main Office

 Traumatic events could be things like a natural disaster, serious accident, a terrorist act, war or combat, rape or other violent personal assault.
 There is some evidence that those who experienced trauma in infancy, childhood, or adolescence are more susceptible to developing PTSD when exposed to trauma as adults.

-Crouching soldier with the words PTSDBut another category of PTSD called complex PTSD, sometimes referred to as C-PTSD, takes the diagnosis beyond single events.
+But another category of PTSD called complex PTSD, sometimes referred to as C-PTSD, takes the diagnosis beyond single events.
 While not yet officially recognized by the American Psychiatric Association, C-PTSD is increasingly being diagnosed by physicians and mental health professionals.
 C-PTSD results from chronic exposure to trauma from such things as childhood abuse or neglect, domestic violence, and systemic trauma like human trafficking.

 Whether from a single event or chronic exposure, response to trauma can involve intense fear and feelings of helplessness, anxiety, or horror.
 Most people who experience a traumatic event return to normal functioning in a very short period of time after the event.
 For others, though, the feelings persist and don’t go away.
 Symptoms develop (see below) and begin to significantly disrupt everyday life.